-Strawberries and cream has become synonymous with Wimbledon and every year 1000’s of people tuck in to the court side snack.
+Strawberries and cream have become synonymous with Wimbledon and every year 1000’s of people tuck into the courtside snack.
 How it became the snack of choice remains a bit of a mystery, but its popularity is in no doubt.

-During the 2 weeks of the tournament its estimated that over 150,000 servings of the popular dish will be consumed.
+During the 2 weeks of the tournament, it is estimated that over 150,000 servings of the popular dish will be consumed.

 Don’t forget to wash them down with a glass of Pimm’s or Champagne!